Sahiladiv/Chinese-Mom-Simulator/README.md

 # Veil Simulation Prototype (Deliverable) – Chinese Mom Personas

+To run the application:
+    1. Enter OPENAI_KEY in apps.py
+    2. GPU is recommended
+    2. To run the code: streamlit run app.py

 ## Overview
 This repository contains a prototype of Veil’s simulation engine, focused on modeling **Chinese mom personas**.
 We use **Reddit posts on Asian identity and parenting** as training data, fine-tune a **Falcon-7B model with LoRA adapters**, and generate emotionally rich, culturally specific responses.